rkique/hl-wiki/docs/Lenition/Vowel raising.md

-Vowel raising is a form of sound change.
+Vowel raising is a form of sound change in which vowels raise.